-Now renters can also make money in the real estate market as the neighborhoods gentrify
+Now renters can also make money in the real estate market as their neighborhoods gentrify

 When the platform opens to investors in early 2020, the website will include a calculator that residents can use to estimate potential returns.
 As buying a house gets farther out of reach for many people living in Echo Park, it’s a way for people in the neighborhood to have a chance to build equity; investors earn both a share of the income from the properties and a share of the long-term profit as properties increase in value and are eventually sold.
 Beginning now, the company will run an extensive outreach campaign designed to reach as many people in the neighborhood as possible, with materials in both English and Spanish.

-Levine and co-founder John Chaffetz both previously worked in real estate investment.
+Levine and cofounder John Chaffetz both previously worked in real estate investment.
 “We really got to understand how real estate investment deals are structured and how that process really plays out, and simultaneously observed how fundamentally broken housing is in this country,” Levine says.
 “We started to use our experience to think about alternative models where you can really start to reframe the core question of who has an ownership stake and who benefits.”

 The company is organized as a public benefit corporation, meaning that it has a purpose beyond maximizing profit.
 “It came from a place of feeling like it’s really insufficient to measure the success of investments that are happening around housing and neighborhoods in purely financial terms,” he says.
 “Our belief is that neighborhoods are fundamentally social, and serve a social purpose.”

 Along with financial metrics, Nico will track how well it’s increasing inclusion and wealth creation, improving quality of life, fostering neighborhood diversity and stability, and helping build a strong local economy.
 While the company can’t guarantee that offering an investment will help neighbors afford to stay in an apartment as the cost of living continues to grow, it may help.
-Unlike other real estate investors that may be looking for properties to quickly flip and have little interest on the impact on a community, the company is focused on long-term investments, deliberating choosing apartment buildings that are rent-stabilized.
+Unlike other real estate investors that may be looking for properties to quickly flip and have little interest on the impact on a community, the company is focused on long-term investments, deliberately choosing apartment buildings that are rent-stabilized.

 While the company is focused on Echo Park for now, it could eventually replicate the idea in other other cities.
 “What brought us to create this model and to believe so much in this model is a set of dynamics around financial inclusion and exclusion that are playing out in great neighborhoods all over the country,” says Levine.
 “And we would like to have a presence and in more neighborhoods over time.”